New England Fall Foliage

 Drive along the Mohawk Trail in Western Massachusetts — America’s first officially-designated “scenic road.”
 It runs up and over the Berkshire Hills and leads to state parks and forests for hiking and biking.
 Drive to the top of Mount Greylock for fabulous foliage views.
 At the Natural Bridge State Park, see a true wonder, North America’s only naturally-formed white marble arch.
 Or, zipline through the tree canopy with Zoar Outdoor in Charlemont, west of Shelburne Falls.
 North of Boston, go out to Cape Ann and take a boat tour from Gloucester or Essex.

 In the beautiful White Mountains Region, you can stand on the top of New England: the summit of Mount Washington.
-Get there on the Auto Road or on the historic Cog Railway.
+Get there on the Auto Road (self drive or van tours) or on the historic Cog Railway.
 Want to climb an easy mountain?
 Near Jaffrey, Mount Monadnock is the “most climbed mountain in North America,” with great views from the top.
 In the Lakes Region, take a cruise on the M/S Mount Washington.
 With mountains as a backdrop, the foliage seems to wrap around Lake Winnipesaukee.

 Up in northern New Hampshire, Dixville Notch is home to the Balsams Grand Resort — one of New Hampshire’s four grand historic hotels and the home of the Ballot Room where the residents of Dixville Notch are the First in the Nation to vote for the US presidential elections.
 This area is covered with endless, unspoiled scenery, exceptional hiking, mountain biking, canoeing, and golf.